The definition of intangible assets is an asset that lacks physical substance. It means that you can not touch or pick it up.

 There are several different intangible assets; we look at a few of them.

 The Intellectual Property Office grants patents in the UK.
 If you own a patent, a value can be put against it.
-Putting a value against a patent is not an easy task; it is best to seek the advice of a professional.
+Placing a value against a patent is not an easy task; it is best to seek the advice of a professional.
 Some patents may have no value at all.

-“A trademark is any name, symbol, figure, letter, word, or mark adopted and used by a manufacturer or merchant in order to designate his or her goods and to distinguish them from those manufactured or sold by others.” – defined by dictionary.com.
+“A trademark is any name, symbol, figure, letter, word, or mark adopted and used by a manufacturer or merchant to designate his or her goods and to distinguish them from those manufactured or sold by others.” – defined by dictionary.com.

 An example is; business A purchases business B for 5000.
 In the accounts, business B is valued at 4000.
 Therefore the goodwill is 1000.

 If your business has a well-known brand or your brand adds value to the business, it will be included.

 An example of a brand is Cadburys has lots of different brands, including 99 Flake, Roses, Wispa and Twirl, to name but a few.